< Scapular region >

 The supraspinatus is the muscle that initiates abduction of the humerus (Figs. 2-2,3) and the deltoid muscle is the muscle that completes the abduction (Fig. 2-1).
 The two muscles are controlled by different nerves.

 The two teres muscles, the long head of triceps brachii (Fig. 2-28), and the humerus are boundaries of the triangular and quadrangular spaces.
 The Triangular space is bordered by three Ts (Teres minor, Teres major, Triceps brachii).

-As the quadrangular space has one more angle, structures that pass through the quadrangular space (axillary nerve (Fig. 2-15), posterior circumflex humeral artery) are greater by one (circumflex scapular artery) (Fig. 2-17).
+As the quadrangular space has one more angle, the number of structures that pass through the quadrangular space (axillary nerve (Fig. 2-15), posterior circumflex humeral artery) is greater by one than that of what passes through the triangular space (circumflex scapular artery) (Fig. 2-17).

 Fig. 2-5.
 Muscles around scapula.